 - Bake until a deep golden brown color (about 40-45 minutes).

-- Let the butter soak in again for a few minutes and then dust the tops of the bread with a generous amount of powdered sugar.
-I use about 1/4 cup per loaf.
+- Let the butter soak into the bread, so that the surface of the loaves is no longer shiny, and then dust the tops of the bread with a generous amount of powdered sugar.
+I use about ¼ cup per loaf.

 - Let the Stollen cool completely and then wrap it well with plastic wrap and then set it a cool dark place for at least 1 week for the butter to flavors to meld.
 You'll probably want to dust some more powdered sugar on top before serving.